 You won't find the obvious recommendations of Tolkien and Heinlein here; these are all items I think have been unjustly neglected.
 I may add something about better-known favorites later, but for now what you have here are compilations of two series of very short articles on obscurities and lost treasures, plus whatever newer books I may have added.

 In previous incarnations of this list I took it for granted that these were all out of print, but thanks to the wonders of print-on-demand publishing, several are back.
 I've provided links where I could -- just to Amazon, but you can probably find the books elsewhere if you try.
+Of course, these may be out of date, as books sometimes come and go quickly.

 - The Lani People, by J. F. Bone